 A guide to preparing Thanksgiving dinner!
 In order to enjoy your Thanksgiving, you need to think about preparing Thanksgiving dinner well in advance.
 With a clear plan of action, you can conquer your Thanksgiving meal and impress everyone you invite.

-Turkey, mashed potatoes, stuffing, cranberry sauce, green beans, rolls, and pies: these are just a few of the dishes that the average family makes for Thanksgiving.
-Shuffling and organizing all of these dishes can become overwhelming, especially if you aren’t used to cooking for so many people.
+Turkey, mashed potatoes, stuffing, cranberry sauce, green beans, rolls, and pies are just a few dishes the average family makes for Thanksgiving.
+Shuffling and organizing all of these dishes can become overwhelming, especially if you are new to cooking for so many people.

-To get our inside tips for preparing Thanksgiving dinner, keep reading.
+To get my inside tips for preparing Thanksgiving dinner, keep reading.ย

 How to Prepare Thanksgiving On Time